 Guidance for St Helenians and residents of St Helena

 If you are a St Helenian leaving the Island for a short holiday, you should ensure that your British or British Overseas Territories Citizen passport is valid for a minimum of six months beyond the period of intended stay.
-You should also have valid travel insurance and a return ticket; you may be asked to show evidence that you have St Helenian status on your return journey to the Island.
+You should also have valid travel insurance and a return ticket.

 For either of the above cases, St Helenian status can be shown by a letter, a Declaration of St Helenian Status Certificate or a Certificate of St Helenian status issued from the St Helena Immigration Office.
 Partners and children of St Helenians can apply for a Spouse of Life Partner Exemption Certificate or a Dependent Exemption Certificate.

-Please be advised that if you are not in possession of any of the above documents you will be treated as a visitor.
+Please be advised that if you are not in possession of any of the above documents you will be treated as a visitor and may not be permitted to board the aircraft if you cannot show Saint Helenian Status or sufficient medical coverage.

 To find out more about obtaining these documents, please contact the Immigration Office via email: email@example.com or telephone: 22626.